Ford Taurus (sixth generation): Reception

-The Ford scored well in test drives, and the media was pleased with some of the new features available in the 2010 Ford Taurus.
-Some of these features include all wheel drive, cross traffic alert, collision warning, blind spot monitoring and adaptive cruise control.
-The Taurus shares the powertrain and many available technological options of the Lincoln MKS, which is built on the same platform and mechanical underpinnings, while having a starting MSRP of US$10,000 less than the MKS.
+The Ford scored well in test drives, and the media were pleased with some of the new features, including cross traffic alert, collision warning, blind spot monitoring and adaptive cruise control.
+The Taurus shares the powertrain and technology options with the Lincoln MKS, a badge engineered marketing variant, while its MSRP starts $10,000 lower than the MKS.

-While its predecessor was criticized for dull styling, the new Taurus was described as "big and muscular" to draw attention, albeit "a love-it-or-hate-it affair".
-Motor Trend stated that "its broad stance, high sill line, slit headlamps, and technical grille give it a leopard look" which was considered handsome.
+The new Taurus was described as "big and muscular" to draw attention, albeit "a love-it-or-hate-it affair".
+Motor Trend said "its broad stance, high sill line, slit headlamps, and technical grille give it a leopard look."

-However, despite being praised for its exterior appearance, it was still criticized for its lack of interior room and reduced sight-lines despite its full-sized exterior dimensions, compared to the previous-generation Five Hundred/Taurus which was praised for its vast interior and greenhouse visibility; one reviewer remarked that while the "old Taurus' interior was cavernous; the new one just feels like a cavern".
+The interior was criticized for its lack of interior room and reduced sight-lines despite its full-sized exterior dimensions, compared to the previous-generation Five Hundred/Taurus.
 Edmunds noted that the eighth-generation Honda Accord (which competes in the mid-size category) had superior driving dynamics and a more efficient design that yielded almost as much interior space as the larger Taurus.
 Car and Driver described the Taurus as overweight and underpowered, with unresponsive braking and steering, while Motor Trend criticized a few aspects of the interior as evidently cost-cutting.

 Water pump issues

-Water pumps on 2008 to 2019 Ford Taurus and 2013 to 2019 Ford Police Interceptor Sedan equipped with the 3.5L Ford Cyclone V6 V6, 3.5L EcoBoost V6, and 3.7L V6 have a tendency to fail and potentially ruin the engine.
+Water pumps on 2008-2019 Taurus and 2013-2019 Police Interceptor models equipped with the 3.5L Ford Cyclone V6, 3.5L EcoBoost V6, and 3.7L V6 have a tendency to fail, potentially ruining the engine.
 The water pumps on these engines are internally mounted and driven by the timing chain.
-As a result, when they fail, antifreeze is dumped directly into the crankcase; mixing with engine oil and potentially damaging the head gaskets and connecting rod bearings.
-Many of these water pump failures occur without warning and repairs often cost thousands of dollars as the engine needs to be disassembled or removed from the vehicle to access the water pump.
-In some cases, the engine will need to be replaced outright.
-A class action lawsuit was started against Ford as a result of this issue.
+On failure, antifreeze may be dumped directly into the crankcase; mixing with engine oil and potentially damaging the head gaskets and connecting rod bearings.
+These failures may occur without warning, requiring extensive repairs, as the engine may need to be disassembled or removed from the vehicle to access the water pump.
+In some cases, the engine may need to be replaced.
+A class action lawsuit was brought against Ford concerning this issue.